-On May 19, 2016 and June 27, 2016, the Company offered and sold units in a private offering to members of management and employees and to accredited investors, including MGHIF and jVen Capital, each unit consisting of either (i) one share of common stock and a detachable stock purchase warrant to purchase an additional 0.75 of one share of common stock, or (ii) one share of non-voting convertible preferred stock a detachable stock purchase warrant to purchase an additional 0.75 of one share of common stock, at a price of \$1.14 per unit.
+On May 19, 2016 and June 27, 2016, the Company offered and sold units in a private offering to members of management and employees and to accredited investors, including MGHIF and jVen Capital, each unit consisting of either (i) one twenty-fifth of a share of common stock and a detachable stock purchase warrant to purchase an additional 0.03 of one share of common stock, or (ii) one share of non-voting convertible preferred stock a detachable stock purchase warrant to purchase an additional 0.03 of one share of common stock, at a price of \$1.14 per unit.
 The total net proceeds to the Company, after deducting offering commissions and expenses was \$9.5 million.
 The Company is using the proceeds for working capital and general corporate purposes.
-Pursuant to the private offering the Company issued 6,744,127 shares of common stock, 2,309,428 shares of Series A non-voting convertible preferred stock and stock purchase warrants to acquire an additional 6,790,169 shares of common stock.
-Each share of non-voting convertible preferred stock was convertible at the option of the holder in whole or in part and from time to time into one share of common stock, is entitled to dividends on as "as converted basis" when and if dividends are issued to common stockholders, and participates in liquidation on a pari passu basis with common stockholders.
-Holders of the Series A non-voting convertible preferred stock subsequently converted all 2,309,428 shares of preferred stock into 2,309,428 shares of common stock.
-The stock purchase warrants issued as part of the units are exercisable \$1.3125 per share beginning 90 days after closing for five years, expiring on May 18, 2021.
-Evan Jones, our Chief Executive Officer and Chairman of the Board is a managing member of jVen Capital, LLC and has voting and investment authority over the shares owned by jVen Capital; Timothy Harris, a director of the Company; and Timothy Dec and Vadim Sapiro, officers of the Corporation, were all investors in these offerings.
+Pursuant to the private offering the Company issued 269,765 shares of common stock, 2,309,428 shares of Series A non-voting convertible preferred stock and stock purchase warrants to acquire an additional 271,606 shares of common stock.
+Each share of non-voting convertible preferred stock was convertible at the option of the holder in whole or in part and from time to time into one twenty-fifth of a share of common stock, is entitled to dividends on as "as converted basis" when and if dividends are issued to common stockholders, and participates in liquidation on a pari passu basis with common stockholders.
+Holders of the Series A non-voting convertible preferred stock subsequently converted all 2,309,428 shares of preferred stock into 92,377 shares of common stock.
+The stock purchase warrants issued as part of the units are exercisable \$32.8125 per share beginning 90 days after closing for five years, expiring on May 18, 2021.
+Evan Jones, our Chief Executive Officer and Chairman of the Board is a managing member of jVen Capital, LLC and has voting and investment authority over the shares owned by jVen Capital; Timothy Harris, a director of the Company; and Timothy Dec and Vadim Sapiro, officers of the Company, were all investors in these offerings.

 On May 31, 2017, the Company entered into the Note Purchase Agreement with jVen Capital, under which jVen Capital agreed to lend bridge financing in an aggregate principal amount of up to \$1,500,000 to the Company in the form of three \$500,000 secured convertible promissory notes.
-As of the date of this prospectus, \$1,000,000 principal amount of promissory notes have been issued to jVen Capital and warrants to purchase an aggregate of 627,570 shares of common stock have been issued to jVen Capital and MGHIF.
-The principal terms of the bridge financing are described above under "Prospectus Summary" and incorporated herein by reference.
+On June 14, 2017, the Company drew down on the first of three Bridge Financing Notes, with \$1 million remaining capacity available.
+The Company drew down on the second Bridge Financing Note on July 5, 2017 and the third Bridge Financing Note was never issued.
+The Company issued warrants to purchase an aggregate 25,102 shares of common stock to jVen Capital and MGHIF in connection with the Bridge Financing.
+The outstanding Bridge Financing Notes were repaid in full upon the closing of the July 2017 Public Offering.